AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-analytics-cards.md

 * A month-over month comparison
 * A bar chart of the most or top three (depending on the card)

-For example, let's take a look at the details for the Acquired Leads Analytics card:
+For example, let's take a look at the details for the [!UICONTROL Acquired Leads] Analytics card:

 ![](assets/image2015-7-6-14-3a5-3a25.png)

 In this example, red indicates the value has decreased over the selected date range (uh oh!).
 Green indicates the value has increased (yay!).

-## Acquired Leads {#acquired-leads}
+## [!UICONTROL Acquired Leads] {#acquired-leads}

-The **Acquired Leads** card shows you a trending month-over-month report of the number of new leads.
+The **[!UICONTROL Acquired Leads]** card shows you a trending month-over-month report of the number of new leads.

 >[!NOTE]
 >